neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 !alert note
 You may also optionally have a Fortran `.usr` file which provides some backend capability to Nek5000 which has not yet been ported to NekRS.
-For instructional purposes, we will show you one use case for the `.usr` file - modifying sideset IDs.
+For instructional purposes, we will show you two use cases for the `.usr` file - modifying sideset IDs and scaling the mesh.

 ### .re2 Mesh